devnand-47/devnand-47/README.md

 ---

+### ⚠️ Legal Disclaimer
+> **The tools and scripts provided in this profile (SentinelX, HydraC2, OSINT-Tracer) are strictly for educational purposes and ethical security research.**
+>
+> The developer (`Dev_Nand`) is not responsible for any misuse or damage caused by these tools.
+All projects are intended to demonstrate **defensive security architectures** and **network simulations** in a controlled local environment.

+---

 ### 🔥 About Me
 I am a **Full Stack Python Developer**, **Cybersecurity Researcher**, and **AI Engineer** specializing in advanced security tooling, real-time automation, and intelligent AI-driven systems.
 I am also a Computer Engineering student.